 McLeanCVA premise: The wisdom and experience of a fully engaged senior community enhance the lives of all in the neighborhood.

-McLean Community: A Village for All Ages (McLeanCVA), is a community-based, volunteer-managed initiative in McLean, Virginia.
+McLean Community Village Association (McLeanCVA) is a community-based, volunteer-managed initiative in McLean, Virginia.
 McLeanCVA seeks to make greater McLean a friendly, connected, and supportive community for all, while recognizing the interests of our 50+ community and adults living with disabilities.

 History of McLeanCVA: In early 2011, five individuals, namely McLean residents Jerry Hopkins, Vicki Doff and Eileen Duggan and Fairfax County personnel, Jennnifer Boysko, staff aide to Supervisor John Foust and Patricia Rohrer, Long Term Care Program Developer, explored the need to make McLean a more supportive community for all, with a focus on older adults and adults with disabilities.